ss2cp/Data-Science-Graduates-Outcome-Analysis-and-H1B-Data-Cleaning/README.md

 ## Jan.
 22nd 2019

 Today, I worked with Selenium to achieve automated login and search on qichacha.com, a Chinese enterprise-data website.
-The goal is to ge familiar with Selenium for later data scraping on LinkedIn. (and my boss asked me to do a research on partnership-companies of our Travel Management client) The process is very similar to searching in LinkedIn.
+The goal is to get familiar with Selenium for later data scraping on LinkedIn. (and my boss asked me to do a research on partnership-companies of our Travel Management client) The process is very similar to searching in LinkedIn.

 ### Findings: